ArchanaVaideeswaran/nft-airdrop/README.md

-# Airdrop crypto using merkle proof
+# Airdrop NFT using merkle proof

 ## About

-MerkleAirdrop is contract that allows recepients to claim NFT's via merkle airdrop if they prove that they are a part of the merkle tree.
+MerkleAirdropNFT is a contract that allows recepients to claim NFT's via merkle airdrop if they prove that they are a part of the merkle tree.

 <!-- Generate merkle tree using [merkle-tree-generator](./scripts/merkle-tree-generator.ts), by passing in a list of recepients (refer [airdrop.json](./airdrop.json)). -->